 There are a few other features I would like to see in the software, such as the ability to log planned maintenance work and a diary.
 I know that electronic signatures are coming soon and I’m looking forward to using that feature.

-I think NICEIC Certification Software has made the presentation of our certificates a lot neater and easier for our customers to read; they now all look the same and are in a printed format.
-Certificates are much quicker to complete and we aren’t losing money on void certificates.
+I think NICEIC Cert Software has made the presentation of our certificates a lot neater and easier for our customers to read; they now all look the same and are in a printed format.
+Certs are much quicker to complete and we aren’t losing money on void certificates.
 Although we aren’t doing our work any differently, I like to think it’s made our business look a lot more professional”.

 Principal Duty Holder